The Duggars Are Faking It For TV? Josiah Duggar Claims Family Stages Some ‘Counting On’ Scenes

-There has been a lot of talk about just how real 9or fake) some of these reality TV shows are and it looks like the Duggars are no different from the rest.
-In a recent interview, Josiah Duggar accidentally lets a little filming secret slip according to OK!
+There has been a lot of talk about just how real or fake some of these reality TV shows are, and it looks like the Duggars are no different from the rest.
+In a recent interview, Josiah Duggar accidentally let a little filming secret slip, according to OK!
 Magazine.
-While talking about filming the newest Duggar show on TLC, Counting On, Josiah admitted that some of the scenes we see are definitely not the famous family’s first take.
+While talking about filming the newest Duggar show on TLC, Counting On, Josiah admitted that some of the scenes viewers see are definitely not the famous family’s first take.

 “The show has changed the way we live…We walk through a door, and [then] we have to walk through it again’ [because] we didn’t do it [right] the first time,” Josiah shared.